akash-karwande/nodejs-url-shortener-with-ssr/README.md

 # URL Shortener (Node.js + Express + MongoDB + EJS)

+## readme generated using oracle code assist with cline

 A simple URL shortener with authentication, EJS views, and basic click analytics.
 Users can sign up, log in, generate short URLs, and view a table of all shortened URLs with click counts.

 - Runtime: Node.js + Express 5